Inside: Live with fewer “shoulds,” more freedom; less hustle, more curiosity; less jumping through hoops, more putting your feet up to read.

 Plenty of choice is not always a happy thing, especially for someone who’s stressed out or has a perfectionist nature.
 If you like a brand, stick with it.
 Set a time limit for researching before making a purchase.
 Learn to make a gut decision more often and ditch the self-doubt.
 Cull your inner circle so you’re spending time with the people you love most and who model the values or characteristics you desire.
 Rotate through the meals your family loves rather than recreating the wheel each night.
 Stick to styles you know you feel good in instead of following all the fads.
 Build routines into your day that help you live aligned with your goals.

 Minimize, outsource, or automate choices/tasks to simplify your life.
 Enlist help and remind yourself that allowing others to help you does not mean you’re incompetent – it means you’re wise.
 Set up auto payments or auto-ship of items you regularly buy.
 Take an honest look at your calendar and as a family decide what you can let go of or at least don’t feel bad about not attending every single one of your kids’ rehearsals or games; your self-care and sanity matter too.
-You might like my Live on Purpose: 31 habits to help you ditch distraction and live on purpose challenge to help you do this work.

 Clear, purposeful boundaries can lead to so much more freedom.
 Make a decision once so you can stop thinking about it.
 Examples of this could include creating a values-based spending plan that takes into account your personality and simplifies spending habits, crafting a minimalist wardrobe for you and your kids and deciding that if one item comes in then another goes out, or compiling a list of self-imposed rules that guide your health and wellness choices.
 Set clear limits on books and toys, saying yes to volunteering, kids’ activities, how many nights you’ll go out each week, etc., to de-stress and simplify your life.